 Pregnancy test prices vary from manufacturer to manufacturer.
 They range from just under 2 euros to 16 euros for digital tests.
 The average price is 6 euros.

-Are the tests reimbursed by Social Security or mutual insurance?
+Are the tests reimbursed by Social Security or mutual insurance companies?

 Urine pregnancy tests are not reimbursed by Social Security or mutual insurance companies.
 However, family planning centers distribute them free of charge to minors and women with no health insurance.
 Prescription blood pregnancy tests are fully reimbursed by Social Security.